worldofmarcus/project-portfolio-5/README.md

 ## Deployment To Heroku

 The project was deployed to [Heroku](https://www.heroku.com).
-To deploy, please follow the process below:
+To deploy, please follow the process described below:

-1. To begin with we need to create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) by following the link and then click 'Use this template'.
+1. Create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) by following the link and then click 'Use this template'.

 <details><summary><b>Heroku Deployment - Step 1</b></summary>

 ![Heroku Deployment Step 1](readme/assets/images/heroku_01.png)
 </details><br />

-2. Fill in the needed details as stated in the screenshot below and then click 'Create Repository From Template'.
+2. Fill in the details as stated in the screenshot below and then click 'Create Repository From Template'.

 <details><summary><b>Heroku Deployment - Step 2</b></summary>

 ![Heroku Deployment Step 2](readme/assets/images/heroku_02.png)
 </details><br />

-3. When the repository creation is done click 'Gitpod' as stated in the screenshot below.
+3. When the repository is created click 'Gitpod' as stated in the screenshot below.

 <details><summary><b>Heroku Deployment - Step 3</b></summary>

 ![Heroku Deployment Step 3](readme/assets/images/heroku_03.png)
 </details><br />

-4. Now it's time to install Django and the supporting libraries that are needed.
-Type the commands below to do this.
+4. The next step is installing Django and the supporting libraries that are needed.
+To do this, type the commands below.

 * ```pip3 install 'django<4' gunicorn```
 * ```pip3 install 'dj_database_url psycopg2```